 I successfully achieved my graduate school goals and I hold two graduate degrees, a M.S. in Counseling Psychology and a Ph.D. in Sport Psychology.
 I then went on to have a 13-year career as a professor.
 I taught psychology, counseling, and sport and exercise psychology courses, developed and directed a master’s program geared for a future sport psychologist, conducted research, and advised/mentored hundreds of students and student athletes on psychology and life.
-I hold coaching certifications and I’ve earned Certified Mental Performance Consultant (CMPC) status through the Association for Applied Sport Psychology, which is currently the gold standard for applied sport psychology professionals.
+I am a licensed counselor and I’ve earned Certified Mental Performance Consultant (CMPC) status through the Association for Applied Sport Psychology, which is currently the gold standard for applied sport psychology professionals.

 During my time as a professor, it was not uncommon for my office to be a regular stop for student athletes looking for a sport psychologist.
 Collegiate athletes face a number of challenges.
 They knew that I understood this and therefore sought out advice along the way.
 I saw many student athletes rise to the challenge academically and athletically while some student athletes didn’t fare as well.
 As a professor, while I had the techniques to help and could often provide some support, I was limited in what I could offer due to my role.